 Recurring instances of athlete’s foot (when it doesn’t clear up with the use of over-the-counter fungicides) is usually the cause of fungus that is present in the deeper layers of the skin.
 Persistent athlete’s foot generally needs the aid of a podiatrist who can prescribe an antifungal drug to be taken orally.
 Make sure to call the foot specialists at AllCare Foot & Ankle Center to learn what other types of athlete’s foot treatments we can provide to you.

-Serving the cities of Arlington and Dallas with podiatric medicine, AllCare Foot and Ankle helps thousands overcome the symptoms of athlete’s foot every day.
-Contact us now for a comprehensive consultation to address your foot and ankle health needs.
+Serving the cities of Arlington and Dallas with podiatric medicine, AllCare Foot & Ankle helps thousands overcome the symptoms of athlete’s foot every day.
+Contact a podiatrist now for a comprehensive consultation to address your foot and ankle health needs.